Composite Fencing

 Splinter-Proof:

 Another advantage of composite fencing is that it won’t splinter like natural wood.
-This makes it a safer alternative during installation and also in areas where people might come into contact with your fence.
+This makes it a safer alternative during installation.
+It’s also beneficial in areas where people might bump against your fence, including pool enclosures.

 Core Strength:

-Composed of a mix of wood fiber dust and recycled plastics, composite won’t rot, split, or warp.
-That makes it wind-resistant and virtually invulnerable to most normal weather conditions.
+Composed of a mix of 95% recycled wood fiber dust and plastics, composite won’t rot, split, or warp.
+It’s also wind-resistant and virtually invulnerable to most normal weather conditions.

 Eco-Friendly:

 Not only is composite fencing made from recycled materials, but it requires no preservatives or insect repellants.
+Its longevity means that fewer trees will need to be cut down for replacement parts.
 Additionally, it can be recycled again at the end of its useful lifespan.

 Easy to Install:

-Due to their lightweight composition, composite panels are easy to work with.
-They are designed to simply slot together.
-This enables a solid privacy fence to be constructed in a fraction of the time as other fencing materials.
+Due to their lightweight composition, composite fence panels are easy to work with.
+The interlocking pickets are designed to simply slot together.
+This enables a solid privacy fence to be constructed in a fraction of the time as other fencing products.

 Low Maintenance: